 It is from this much loved drama that I took my inspiration from to design this garden party wedding editorial.
 The Grantham clan always celebrated in style so I went about carefully selecting the wedding suppliers and key pieces for the shoot to get the feel of and reflect some of the style that the show is known for whilst still keeping it modern.

 For the venue, I choose Nurstead Court, the 18h century Manor House with gorgeous manicured grounds that is so reminiscent of the grounds at Highclere castle (where Downton was shot).
-The Manor also has a lot of rich history which I will go into on another post but suffice to say that it provided the perfect backdrop for our garden wedding shoot.
+The Manor also has a lot of rich history which I will go into on another post but suffice to say that it provided the perfect backdrop for our garden party wedding shoot.

 For the wedding dresses, I contacted Kate Edmondson Couture for her beautiful designs.
-Kate designs beautiful understated elegant vintage wedding dresses fit for the modern bride.
+Kate designs beautiful understated elegant wedding dresses fit for the modern bride.
 I wanted dresses that reminded me of both Lady Mary and Lady Edith’s wardrobe and Kate’s were the perfect choice.

-The dresses I hand picked had the seamless structure that the Downton dresses had and were so graceful and elegant to move in as with the Crawley sisters.
+The dresses I hand picked had the seamless structure that the Downton dresses were known for and were so graceful and elegant to move in as with the Crawley sisters.
 All fitted our bride Chloe so beautifully.
 One of my favourites was the v neck tiered wedding dress with antique gold pattern that added that downtonesque piazza to the feel of the shoot.
 It was so graceful, chic and elegant.
 You don’t tend to see styles like that around these days as most brides tend to prefer full skirt tulle dresses or very modern classic styles but this dress for me was a good fusion of the two.

 I wanted the hair and makeup to be simple, understated and still chic and I think our hair and makeup artist Emily did such a fab job!
 She kept the rosy English glow of our bride with subtle makeup that had a classic effect and gave her different hairstyles to compliment each of our 3 dresses.
 A mix of flowing tresses and stylish up dos that framed our bride’s face delicately.
 All styles you could try for your own big day.